TrueDarkLord/TrueDarkLord/README.md

-Hello there and welcome to my profile. 👋
+Hello there, and welcome to my profile. 👋

-I am a Java developer currently focused on Minecraft plugin development.
-The first programming language I learned was C, though I remember very little of it.
+I am a Java developer currently focused on developing Minecraft plugins.
+The first programming language I learnt was C, though I remember very little of it.
 After that, I moved on to C++, then JavaScript, followed by Python.
 Eventually, I began working on open-source Java plugins while continuing to learn Java.

+If you need help with any plugins, please don't hesitate to reach out to me or open an issue in the relevant project.

 <div align="center">
   <br><br>